Al Mayadeen English

 • Algerian nurse stabbed in Germany

-Algerian national Rahma Ayad, seen in her nursing scrubs.
+Algerian national Rahma Ayad, seen in her nursing scrubs

 The murder of Rahma Ayad, a 26-year-old Algerian nursing trainee, has sparked outrage across Germany and the broader Algerian community.
-As details emerged about the attack and Rahma’s prior complaints of harassment, many are calling for her death to be recognised as a racially motivated attack amid growing concerns over Islamophobia in Europe.
+As details emerged about the attack and Rahma’s prior complaints of harassment, many are calling for her death to be recognized as a racially motivated attack amid growing concerns over Islamophobia in Europe.

 Rahma Ayad was fatally stabbed on the morning of July 4 in the stairwell of her apartment building in Arnum, south of Hanover.
 According to eyewitnesses, neighbours heard her cries and alerted authorities.
 She was found with multiple stab wounds to her chest and shoulder and died shortly after emergency services arrived.